enugentdt/vatsimacsgenerator/README.md

 If no routing is found through the PRD API, then the aircraft will proceed DIRECT.

 ## Note
 In order for the webpage to not appear with a BLOCKED_BY_CLIENT error, you MUST turn any adblocking software off prior to use.
+This webpage is NOT optimised for mobile usage at this time.